picter/timezones/README.md

 ## Development

 *iana* publishes database updates twice a year.
-As soon as [*moment-timezone*](http://momentjs.com/timezone) updated their data, we can update our *moment-timezone* dev-dependency and rebuild or lists with `yarn run build`.
+As soon as [*moment-timezone*](http://momentjs.com/timezone) updated their data, we can update our *moment-timezone* dev-dependency and rebuild our lists with `yarn run build`.